yast/yast-installation/doc/control-file.md

 -   IO Scheduler

-    Default is *as*.
+    The default is *as*.

 -   Desktop Scheduler

-the following example shows all options above
+The following example shows all options above:

 ```xml
     <globals>